8moustapha8/Form-validation-library/README.md

 `TRUE`
 - If is set to true the element label from `$forms_rules` will be included intro the text right after the text error.

+#Re-populating the form

+Thus far we have only been dealing with errors.

+It's time to repopulate the form field with the submitted data.
+WBB Form Validation offer one function that permit you to do this.

+The one you will use most commonly is:

+`$WBB->WBB_getValue ( 'form1_element1', TRUE )`

+ `'form1_element1'`
+ - The exact name you've given the form field.

+ `TRUE`
+ - If this parameter is set top TRUE the function will echo teh value if false the function will return the value, default :false